Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems

 \subsection{Exact representation with Neural DDE}

-While Equation (\ref{eqn:mz_discr}) only provides an approximation of the true dynamics and requires many delays, we show that using a more complex function of a small number of delays it is actually possible to represent the dynamics \emph{exactly}: \begin{proposition}[\textbf{Exact representation with delays}] If a dynamical system follows an ODE: $\displaystyle \dv{x}{t} = G(x)$, then, under the same weak hypotheses as Theorem \ref{th:mztheorem}, there exists almost surely a function $M$ of the current observables, a finite number $k$ of delays $\tau_1, ..., \tau_k > 0$ and a function $f$ such that the observables \emph{exactly} follow the dynamics:
+While Equation~\eqref{eqn:mz_discr} only provides an approximation of the true dynamics and requires many delays, we show that using a more complex function of a small number of delays, it is actually possible to represent the dynamics \emph{exactly}.
+For this, let us consider diffeomorphic dynamical systems, that is, ODEs whose flow is invertible (in the full state space) and smooth in both time directions. \begin{proposition}[\textbf{Exact representation with delays}] For any smooth dynamical system ($C^2$ is enough), and differentiable observables $\vecobs$, there exists almost surely an operator $M$ of the current observables, a finite number $\ndelays$ of delays $\tau_1, ..., \tau_{\ndelays} > 0$ and a function $\obsop$ such that the observables \emph{exactly} follow the dynamics:

-\end{proposition} The proof, deferred to Appendix \ref{app:takens}, is based on the application of Takens' theorem, which also provides a bound on the required number of delays: twice the intrinsic dimension of the manifold $\mathcal{S}$ in which the full state $x$ lives, plus one.
-Note that this evolution equation is exact: approximations may arise from the optimization or the expressivity of the neural networks estimating $M$ and $f$, but not from the number of delays provided they reach Takens' bound.
+\end{proposition} The derivation of the above, deferred to Appendix~\ref{app:takens}, is based on the application of Takens' theorem (hence the diffeomorphism requirement), which also provides a bound on the required number of delays: at least twice the intrinsic dimension of the manifold $\mathcal{S}$ in which the full state $\vecstate$ lives.
+Note that this evolution equation is exact: approximations may arise from the optimization or the expressivity of the neural networks estimating $M$ and $\obsop$, but not from the number of delays, provided they reach the Takens' lower bound.